iscOlivares14/useful-commands/README.md

-# useful-commands :surfer:
+# Useful Commands :surfer:

 This repository contains a series of commands used on my daily basis tasks for development and operations.

+> [!NOTE]
-For example commands that involves an application I'll be using [this]() :snake: python application .
+> To cover some commands and their use related to an application I'll be using [this]() :snake: python application .

 Commands are from the next tools: :memo: